richiehodel/dataset_cards/NMNH-US-National-Herbarium.md

 ## Who are the source language producers?

-The occurrence data were produced by humans, observed and written onto paper labels over the museum’s history, and then transcribed from paper labels stored with the unmounted specimens upon collection.
+The occurrence data were produced by humans, observed and written onto paper labels over the museum’s history, and then transcribed from the herbarium sheet labels.

 ## Annotations